 Spring green soup recipe

-Wash all the leaves thoroughly in salted water, removing any course stalks or ribs.
+Wash all the leaves thoroughly in salted water, removing any coarse stalks or ribs.
 Keep the nettles separate.
 Prepare the cabbage in the same way, shake dry, and finely chop.

 Melt the butter in a large saucepan and gently sweat the onions, garlic, spinach, cabbage, sorrel, and thyme.
 Add the potatoes and the stock, or milk and water, and simmer until the potato is soft.
 Then add the nettles or dandelion greens and cook until they are tender, about 30 minutes.